asgardius/r3-next/README.md

 # Known issues

 * PlayStation 4 controller does not recognize some buttons
-* Sound issues when Steam emulated controller is active (you can emulate mouse and keyboard as a workaround)

 This game only offers official releases for GNU/Linux.
 Don't ask for releases on other platforms (except for BSD).